-Enter P or p for greyscale or color.
+Enter "P" for greyscale or "p" for color.
 A filename prompt will be presented (section 35.3).
-The default filename is my_ngPS.ps for a network-graph and my_jgPS.ps for a jump-graph.
-Once saving is complete, the program reverts to the graph reminders.
+The default filenames are my\ngPS.ps/my\bgPS.ps/my\jgPS.ps for network/ibaf/jump graphs.
+Once saving is complete the program reverts to the graph reminders.